Booz Allen Hamilton (BAH)

 Institutional response and aftermath

 The Snowden case produced sustained institutional examination of the post-9/11 expansion of IC contracting that Booz Allen Hamilton's revenue trajectory exemplified.
-The 2014 President's Review Group on Intelligence and Communications Technologies report — the Clarke Group — devoted substantial attention to the contractor-access question and recommended a substantial reduction in the proportion of IC personnel employed through contracts rather than directly.
-The November 2013 Director of National Intelligence reorganisation reduced the number of contractors with TS/SCI access by approximately 5,000 across the subsequent two-year period.9
+The December 2013 President's Review Group on Intelligence and Communications Technologies report — the Clarke Group — devoted substantial attention to the contractor-access question and recommended a substantial reduction in the proportion of IC personnel employed through contracts rather than directly.9

-The firm itself has across the post-2013 period continued to expand its IC contracting business, with annual revenue rising from approximately $5.8 billion in fiscal year 2014 to approximately $11.9 billion in fiscal year 2025.
+The firm itself has across the post-2013 period continued to expand its IC contracting business, with annual revenue rising from approximately $5.8 billion in fiscal year 2013 to approximately $11.98 billion in fiscal year 2025.
 The post-2020 expansion has been concentrated in cybersecurity, artificial intelligence, and the broader IC mission-systems modernisation programme.
-The firm's strategic positioning under successive CEOs — Ralph Shrader (1999–2014), Horacio Rozanski (2014–2024), Horacio Rozanski's continuation through the 2024 leadership transition — has substantially focused on the technical-services side of IC contracting rather than the analytical or operational sides that have produced more visible controversy at competing firms.10
+The firm's strategic positioning under successive CEOs — Ralph Shrader (1999 to December 2014) and Horacio Rozanski (1 January 2015 to present, with the Chairman of the Board role added in 2024) — has substantially focused on the technical-services side of IC contracting rather than the analytical or operational sides that have produced more visible controversy at competing firms.10

 Sources and further reading